Western use of the swastika in the early 20th century: Swastika tiles

 Ceramic tiles with a swastika design were produced by a number of North American manufacturers in the late 19th and early 20th centuries.
 They were often installed in repeating patterns or in combination with related ancient and/or geometric symbols.
 In western architecture, pre-World War II swastika tiles are typically a minor decorative element and have only become prominent when their original intent or symbolic meaning has been re-interpreted.

 The Bay Pines Veterans Administration Home and Hospital Historic District in St. Petersburg, Florida, built prior to World War II, has a swastika tile floor in a building that has served US veterans of World War II.
 The Mediterranean Revival style VA hospital buildings were completed in the early 1930s and are listed in the National Register of Historic Places.
 The government facility does not plan to remove the tiles and has installed informational plaques and presented a historic preservation plan to the Florida State Historical Preservation Office.
 The commander of a local Jewish Veterans Post told a local reporter "I would say it should not be touched, ...It's a historical item.
 It had nothing to do with Nazi Germany".

+Small swastika tiles decorate arcade porch columns at the San Antonio Landa Branch Library, part of the San Antonio Public Library system.
+The building was constructed in the late 1920's and was originally home to one of San Antonio’s most influential Jewish women.
+The Monte Vista Historical Association is located in the building.

 Swastika tiles adorn the New Jersey Statehouse in Trenton, in a room built in the 1930s.
 A newspaper article in The Press of Atlantic City notes that the statehouse tiles were created by the local Mueller Mosaic Company.
 Led by Herman Carl Mueller, the firm used an innovative technique that combined glazing and deep carving to create a photographic-like sense of depth.
 The tiles were installed throughout the United States and Canada.
 The swastika design was only one of many different symbols featured in the Mueller catalogue.

 Fourteen swastika tiles were removed in 2024 from a 1927 building owned by the Episcopal Diocese of New Jersey in Trenton.
 The tiles were also from the local Mueller Mosaic Tile Company.
 The floor also included tiles with crosses, fleur-de-lis, anchors, diamonds and circles.